-Simultaneously press the currently configured hotkeys (by default, or and shift) along with 1.
-This command will be required to restore the video if or and shift along with L is used when no password has been set.
+Simultaneously press the currently configured hotkeys (by default, cm and mm) long with 1.
+This command will be required to restore the video if cm and mm along with L is used when no password has been set.

 To disable the video